signaldust/bunny-jit/README.md

 The `omena` branch is my laptop's remote and generally contains the latest and greatest and most broken code.

+## Code of conduct?

+Github thinks having "code of conduct" is important, so here's one:

+This project is a safe-space for minorities of any kind.

+This project is **not** a safe-space for SJWs.
+Go away.

 ## Instructions?

 The first step is to include `src/bjit.h`.